 Frequently Asked Questions (FAQ)

 Bags larger than a standard backpack, 16" x 20", are not allowed on Alcatraz Island.
-Small packs and bags are okay.
+Small packs and bags are permitted.
 Each visitor is required to go through extensive security prior to boarding the ferry to Alcatraz.
-There is no storage at Pier 33 or Alcatraz Island.
+There is no storage available at Pier 33 or Alcatraz Island.